Elementary math practice that gets out of the way

 Num Drill is built around a simple idea: short, focused practice with fast feedback beats endless worksheets.
 A 10-question session takes about a minute.
 The app doesn’t reward kids with cartoons or coins — it rewards them with visible mastery and faster times on the next run.

-Levels are pitched 2–3 grades ahead of typical pacing.
-A confident 3rd grader can usually start at multiplication level 3 (full 1–12 tables) and a strong 5th grader starts at fractions level 4 (all four operations on fractions with unlike denominators).
-See multiplication practice and fractions practice for 4th graders for grade-specific guidance.
+Levels are pitched 2–3 grades ahead.
+A confident 3rd grader can usually start at multiplication level 3 (full 1–12 tables); a strong 5th grader starts at fractions level 4 (all four operations on fractions with unlike denominators).
+The level grid is always visible so you know exactly what your child is working on.

-When your child gets a multiplication fact wrong, that fact gets weighted higher in their next quiz.
-When they nail a level’s accuracy and speed thresholds, the app suggests trying the next one.
-The whole loop is built around a quiet but visible “beat your best” signal — new personal-best banners, mastery dots on each level tile, household speed records on the home screen.
+When your child gets a fact wrong, that fact gets weighted higher in their next quiz.
+When they nail a level’s accuracy and speed thresholds, the app suggests the next one.
+The whole loop is built around a quiet but visible “beat your best” signal.

 Short sessions work